Skip to main content

 • ToolExecutionResultMessage: This is the result of the ToolExecutionRequest.
 We will cover this more a bit later.

 • SystemMessage: This is a message from the system.
 Usually, you, as a developer, should define the content of this message.
-Normally, you would write here instructions on what the LLM's role is in this conversation, how it should behave, in what style to answer, etc. LLMs are trained to pay more attention to SystemMessage than to other types of messages, so be careful and it's better not to give an end user free access to define or inject some input into a SystemMessage.
+Normally, you would write here instructions on what the LLM's role is in this conversation, how it should behave, in what style to answer, etc. LLMs are trained to pay more attention to SystemMessage than to other types of messages, so be careful, and it's better not to give an end user free access to define or inject some input into a SystemMessage.
 Usually, it is located at the start of the conversation.

 Now that we know all types of ChatMessage, let's see how we can combine them in the conversation.

-In the simplest scenario we can provide a single instance of UserMessage into the generate method.
+In the simplest scenario we can provide a single instance of a UserMessage into the generate method.
 This is similar to the first version of the generate method, which takes a String as input.
 The major difference here is that it now returns not a String, but a Response<AiMessage>.
 Response is a wrapper around content (payload), and you will often see it as a return type of *Model classes.
 In addition to content (in this case, AiMessage), Response also contains meta information about the generation.
 First, it includes TokenUsage, which contains stats about how many tokens the input (all the ChatMessages that you provided to the generate method) contained, how many tokens were generated as output (in the AiMessage), and the total (input + output).
 You will need this information to calculate how much a given call to the LLM costs.
 Then, Response also contains FinishReason, which is an enum with various reasons why generation has stopped.
 Usually, it will be FinishReason.STOP, if the LLM decided to stop generation itself.

 There are multiple ways to create a UserMessage, depending on the contents.
 The simplest one is new UserMessage("Hi") or UserMessage.from("Hi").